-- The school aims to provide equality and excellence for all in order to promote the highest possible standards. - High expectations of all students, encouraging them to become considerate and independent, taking responsibility for their words and actions. - 17 A culture of self-respect and respect for others. - 18 Promote equality by recognising and celebrating the differences between people. - 19 To foster a community of students who are well prepared for life in a diverse community.
+- 5 The school aims to provide equality and excellence for all in order to - promote the highest possible standards. - build high expectations of all students, encouraging them to become considerate and independent, taking responsibility for their words and actions. - create a a culture of self-respect and respect for others. - promote equality by recognising and celebrating the differences between people. - foster a community of students who are well prepared for life in a diverse community.